top of page

 Directions: Enter “Hurshat Tal National Park” into Waze.

 AdmissionThe park is administered by the Israel Nature and Parks Authority.
 There is an admission charge.
-There is reduced admission for Israel Nature and Parks Authority subscription holders, but it is not entirely free.
+There is reduced admission for Israel Nature and Parks Authority subscription holders, but admission is not entirely free.
 Admission during the summer is from 8.00 am to 5.00 pm including Saturday, and Friday 8.00 am to 4.00 pm.
 The park closes an hour earlier during the winter.
 Their phone number is 04 694-2440.
 This is their website.

 Lake at Hurshat tal.jpeg